How to Improve Inventory Control: A Detailed Guide

 Simply put, a POS system digitally manages transactions in a retail or restaurant environment.
 It’s like a cash register, but all the manual bookkeeping gets automated.

-Commonly, small businesses need to upgrade to a POS system if the business is growing, to be more efficient, or you want to accept new types of payment (like credit cards payment processing or contactless payments).
+Commonly, small businesses need to upgrade to a POS system if the business is growing, to be more efficient, or if they want to accept new types of payment (like credit card payments or contactless payments).

 A small business with no POS just received 250 new items.
 They count in the order and manually update their inventory data.
 Without barcode scanning, employees must individually price-tag items.
 Then, once individual items sell, the business must conduct a time-consuming cycle count for up-to-date stock information.